tylerjcw/CustomSignals/README.md

 # Custom Signals #

 ## Description ##
 This modification to Factorio adds a few different sets of virtual signals.
 Currency, Directional, Punctuational, and Mathematical operators are added by this mod.
+Everything has been tested on a vanilla version of Factorio and this mod is garaunteed to not interfere with any other mods you may be running.

 ## Organization ##
 + Punctuation = White Background ![White](http://i.imgur.com/FphYuiu.png)